 - Note2: According to Ohm’s laws, voltage is directly proportional to the current.If we increase the voltages than current will also increase.But in transformer for transferring the same amount of power, If we increase the voltage the current will decrease and vice versa.
 So the power remains the same in the sending and receiving ends of a transformer.

-- In a step-up transformer, the primary winding is made up of thick insulated copper wire, and secondary is made up of thin insulated copper wire, whereas, in step-down transformer the output current is high so, the thick insulated copper wire is used for making secondary winding.
+- In a step-up transformer, the primary winding is made up of thick insulated copper wire, and the secondary is made up of thin insulated copper wire, whereas, in step-down transformer the output current is high so, the thick insulated copper wire is used for making secondary winding.

 - Note: Thickness of wire depends upon the capacity of current flow through them.